Agoric/documentation/main/ertp/ERTP-Introduction.md

 Other key ERTP objects are:

 - **Mints**: Issue new digital assets as a new Payment.
-Mints only issue one kind of asset (quatloos, simoleons, moola, etc.).
-We refer to that kind as the mint's *Brand*.
+Mints only issue one type of asset (quatloos, simoleons, moola, etc.).
+We refer to that type as the mint's *Brand*.
 So if a mint issues quatloos, it's a quatloo brand mint.
 Only mints can issue new digital assets.
 To mint new assets of a particular type, you must have a reference to that type's mint

-- **Issuers**: Create empty purses and payments and map minted assets to them when the assets are added or removed.
+- **Issuers**: Create empty purses and payments and map minted assets to them when assets are added or removed.
  Issuers verify and move digital assets.

 An issuer's special admin facet is a Mint, and that Mint and Issuer are